yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ![background finish](quick-start/background_finish.png)

-When using **rectangle tool** to modify the size of the background image, we can see the `Size` property of **Node** in **property checker** is changing accordingly.
+When using **rectangle tool** to modify the size of the background image, we can see the `Size` property of **Node** in the **Properties** panel is changing accordingly.
 After completion, the size of the background image is approximately `(1360, 760)`.
 You can also directly input a numeric value into the input field of the `Size` property, which will achieve the same effect as that of using **rectangle tool**.
 A background image of this size can cover the whole screen of all the phones on the market, with no exceptions.

 ### Add ground